For a project requiring an investment of $50,000 to $150,000, in collaboration with a technical team of your choice.

 Once the preliminary version is approved, the participant may submit a request for release of 20% of the total investment.

-Phase 4 – Fourth Deliverable – Developed version
+Phase 4 – Fourth Deliverable – Final version in one language

 - A revised and edited version of the sample translation provided for the second deliverable, if required

 - Three (3) promotional images

 - The preliminary version of the landing page creation form, provided by DMC, with associated images and a project description

 - Updates to incorporate changes requested by DMC after its review, as required

 Once the developed version is approved, the participant may submit a request for release of 15% of the total investment.